-For those adults sequestering at home who have a little extra time on their hands, we have some recommended activities and resources for you.
-And some of these activities that are good for our community … and the planet.
+For those adults sequestering at home who have a little extra time on their hands, we have some activities and resources to recommend.
+Some of these activities are even good for our community … and the planet.
 See our curated list below:

 - Pick up litter in your neighborhood.
 March/April is a great time to do this, because it’s easy to see litter before plants start growing.
 You can also collect the winter’s accumulation of returnable bottles and cans along the roadside.
 CREA has CLYNK bags we can mail to you if you want to put a little deposit money in our bank account.
 Email to request a CLYNK bag.